marcusoftnet/marcusoftnet.github.io/_posts/2013-01-15-on-constraints.md

 Toyota could also have resigned from the fact that they couldn't do that.
 But they didn't.
 No instead they went: "So... no warehouse, he says.
 Well, that means that we have to change how we do stuff around here to accommodate for that little fact..."

-### Agile Rollouts
+### Agile roll-outs

 I dread the "rollout" in the heading above and also the effect it will have on any agilistas out there.
-But I have been involved in quite a few "rollouts" in my career.
+But I have been involved in quite a few "roll-outs" in my career.
 That is: implement agile in an organization.

 They seldom work.
 Why?
 There's no big constraint forcing the organization to move.
 I wrote about this before and called the [constraint a "or else"-reason](https://www.marcusoft.net/2012/10/agilechangetop51.html).